Heart Palpitations: Causes, Symptoms, and Treatment Options Explained by Dr. Cynthia Thaik

 4. Dehydration and Electrolyte Imbalance

-Low levels of potassium, magnesium, or sodium can disrupt the heart’s electrical system.
-Dehydration is an often-overlooked trigger.
+Low levels of potassium, magnesium, or sodium can interfere with the heart’s electrical signals.
+As a result, dehydration is an often-overlooked cause of palpitations.

 5. Underlying Heart Conditions

-Structural heart disease, valve disorders, or coronary artery disease can lead to palpitations.
-In some cases, they may be an early warning sign of more serious conditions like atrial fibrillation.
+Structural heart disease, valve issues, or coronary artery disease can also cause palpitations.
+In some cases, they may serve as an early warning sign of conditions such as atrial fibrillation.

 When Heart Palpitations Are a Medical Emergency